-Examples of carb and protein snacks to have before a workout:
+Examples of pre-workout carb and protein snacks:

-- some fruit and unsalted mixed nuts or seeds
+- Some fruit and unsalted mixed nuts or seeds

-- a slice of wholegrain toast and peanut butter
+- A slice of wholegrain toast and peanut butter

-- low-sugar oatmeal bar/granola bar
+- Low-sugar oatmeal bar/granola bar

-- dried fruit and Greek yoghurt
+- Dried fruit and Greek yoghurt

-- chicken/turkey/pitta on wholegrain crackers
+- Chicken/turkey/pitta on wholegrain crackers

-- scrambled/boiled eggs on wholegrain toast
+- Scrambled/boiled eggs on wholegrain toast

-- apple/pear and nut butter
+- Apple/pear and nut butter

 Refuelling after a workout is extremely important as your muscles must be repaired in order to grow and your glycogen stored must be replenished.
 Recommendations state it is best to eat something within 30 minutes of working out to aid the recovery process.
 Some people cannot stomach a full meal straight after a workout and that’s fine but eating a snack within those 30 minutes can help speed up the recovery.
 Ensure to also drink plenty of water post workout.
 The snacks mentioned above will work perfectly post-workout.
 Just make sure you have a protein source (nuts, seeds, pulses, meat, fish, eggs, Greek yoghurt) plus some carbs (wholegrain bread, crackers, oats, fruit etc) and you’ll be flying!